adr/vscode-adr-manager/docs/Study Design.md

 For the evaluation process, a document stating the general structure and purpose of the evaluation will be created and be made available.
 This document will also contain a privacy policy which states what data will be collected and used for analyzing purposes.
 Potential participants will have to agree on this before participating in this evaluation.<br/>
 The evaluation process will take place in real time using an online video conference tool, i.e., WebEx, which will be recorded for analysis purposes only, after which they will be deleted immediately.
 Furthermore, each participant will also be given an ID at random for anonymization purposes.

-For each participant, the evaluation consists of four parts:
+For each participant, the evaluation consists of six parts:

 1. Brief summarization of the general evaluation process and its purpose
 2. Reminder of the privacy policy and agreement